histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 <Count 123.0>
 ```

-every time you add one to the first terminal.
-If you don't, then you probably have a problem with buffers not flushing: don't worry about it until you try some of the other examples below (depending on the type of your operating system, one method may work while another doesn't).
+every time you add a line to the first terminal.
+If you don't (e.g. because you're using Python 3), then you probably have a problem with buffers not flushing: don't worry about it until you try some of the other examples below (depending on your system, one method may work while another doesn't).

 What's happening here is that `hgwatch` is running `print(hg)` for each `hg` object that it sees in `intermediate.json`.
 If instead of a simple count, we had a complex histogram, and instead of simply printing it, we plotted it, we would now have a pipeline from a process that can only produce text to another that can show you graphical visualizations of your data, on demand.